Home

 Regulation and Licensing

-Regarding regulatory compliance in the crypto industry, Binance and Uphold approach the matter seriously, albeit with distinct footprints.
+Regarding regulatory compliance in the crypto industry, Binance and Uphold approach the matter seriously with both exchanges obtaining several global licenses.
 Here's how they compare based on their public disclosures:

 • Binance: Licensed by regulators such as France's Autorité des Marchés Financiers (AMF), Italy's Organismo Agenti e Mediatori (OAM), and the Financial Services Regulatory Authority in Abu Dhabi.
 Holds licenses like Digital Asset Service Provider (DASP) in France and Virtual Asset Service Provider (VASP) in Lithuania.